Chinese Car Brands

 JMC Logo

-JMC’s predecessor was the light truck division of Jiangling Motors Corporation Group Co, Ltd. JMCG Holding, in turn, was formed on the basis of the repair plant Nanchang Motors.
-The official year of creation of the automobile brand is considered to be 1993 because then it received a new legal status – a limited liability company.
+JMC’s predecessor was the light truck division of Jiangling Motors Corporation Group Co, Ltd. JMCG Holding, in turn, was formed based on the repair plant Nanchang Motors.
+The official year of the automobile brand’s creation was 1993 when it received a new legal status—a limited liability company.

 Changfeng